Tempo logotype

 Tempo's named Atlassian Rovo agents include the Timesheets Worklog Assistant (natural-language time logging from Jira activity), Timesheets Summary Analyzer (allocation reads for project and team leads), Time Insights for Jira (user-level summaries), Structure View Builder, Structure Formula Assistant, and Custom Charts Assistant.
 Every Timesheets suggestion needs human approval before it posts to a CapEx or OpEx account, and entries stay auditable line by line.
 Rovo is available across paid Atlassian Cloud plans, with full credit allocations on Premium and Enterprise.

-No. Trello is a kanban board with no-code automation and AI for inbox and capture.
-It doesn't include native time tracking, capacity planning, or CapEx/OpEx (capital vs operating expense classification) accounts.
+Not natively.
+Trello is a kanban board with no-code automation and AI for inbox and capture.
+It doesn't include native time tracking, capacity planning, or CapEx/OpEx accounts.
 Tempo Timesheets, Tempo Capacity Planner, and Tempo Financial Manager cover those capabilities natively against Jira data.

 Trello publishes per-user tier pricing starting with a free plan.
 Tempo's pricing is published per product on the Atlassian Marketplace, with tiered per-user pricing for each module.
 The two tools price for different jobs: Trello prices for team boards and freemium adoption; Tempo prices for portfolio, financial, and capacity governance on top of Jira.
 Buyers should pull live quotes from both vendors at their seat count.